lucasrimondi/react-counter-pwa/README.md

 </div>

 ## About 📝
 This is my first to approach to React and Progressive Web Apps (PWA).
 It is the first small project for "React desde Cero" Course @ Udemy.
-You can access to this app using your browser and install it in your device.
+You can access to this app using your browser and install it in your device.<br>
+I used <a href="https://www.npmjs.com/package/pwa-asset-generator">pwa-asset-generator</a> to automatically generate icon and splash screen images.
+It updates manifest.json and index.html files with the generated images according to Web App Manifest specs and Apple Human Interface guidelines.

 ## Demo 🖥️ 📲
 <a href="https://lucasrimondi.github.io/react-counter-pwa/">Click here to access</a> (github page link)